 By engaging in these behaviors, you can build relationships with your child that form the foundation for their development.
 Strong, supportive, safe relationships help grow your child’s brain, support resilience, and create the conditions for future success.

-The research on parental involvement suggests that when you as a parent are involved with your child, your child is better able to
+The research on parental involvement suggests that when you as a parent or someone in a parenting role are involved with your child, your child is better able to

 - manage stress,

-Do things together.
 Sometimes your child may share more honestly about their thoughts and feelings while they are occupied doing other things.
-When you are engaged in doing age-appropriate things together, there is space to have conversations.
+When you are engaged doing age-appropriate things together, there is space to have conversations.

 Examples of age-appropriate activities: